Apprentices

 Back to top

-Our Calibration and Instrumentation Technician apprenticeship offers you the chance to study towards nationally recognized qualifications while gaining valuable, paid work experience.
-You will work towards an Associate’s Degree (AAS) in at one of GSK’s partnering community colleges or technical institutions with the potential to go on to further study.
-Upon completion of the 3 year apprenticeship program, you will also receive a Certificate of Apprenticeship Completion from the US Department of Labor.
+You will study part-time towards an Associate’s degree (AAS) in Engineering Technology at one of GSK’s partnering community colleges fully funded by GSK- NO COLLEGE DEBT.
+Upon completion of the program, you will also receive a Certificate of Apprenticeship Completion from the US Department of Labor, an industry-issued, portable nationally recognized credential that certifies occupational proficiency.

 What qualifications do you need?

-To be eligible for our Calibration and Instrumentation apprenticeship program, you will need:
+To be eligible for our Calibration & Instrumentation Technician apprenticeship program, you will need:

-• Algebra and Geometry or 2 units equivalent of academic math (GPA 2.5 or above in each case)
+• High school Algebra and Geometry or 2 units equivalent of academic math (GPA 2.5 or above in each case)

-• Less than 2 year’s industry related work experience
+• Less than 2 years of related work experience since graduating from high school

 Click here and search #ApprenticeUS to view all open Apprentice positions.